12flamingo/CTF-writeups/Space Heroes 2022/[crypto] Easy Crypto Challenge/README.md

 For a deeper dive and better understanding, I found this pretty informative: https://cryptobook.nakov.com/asymmetric-key-ciphers/elliptic-curve-cryptography-ecc [3]

 ### Solving
-Now, given that we appear to be missing the private key `d`, we need to solve the Discrete Logarithm Problem with `d` such that (eq 1) is satisfied.
+Now, given that we appear to be missing the private key `d`, we need to solve the Elliptic Curve Discrete Logarithm Problem (ECDLP) with `d` such that (eq 1) is satisfied.
 The challenge also tells us this key is unlikely to be "large" --> implying it must be small! (and thankfully, **Sage's discrete_log** function did work in our favour for this case).

 You can download SageMath, or use the online SageMathCell, as I have. <br><br>
 _**sagemath**_